8ta4/quest/DONTREADME.md

 This example is based on Paul Graham's essay "[How to Start a Startup](https://paulgraham.com/start.html)."

 > Is the YAML file required to be sorted?
+(Planned)

 No, the YAML file doesn't need to be sorted.
 The software takes care of the ordering based on the content.